raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 f : A -> A

--- From here, assume we are in a function rather than a module scope. foo : A foo = { x = Nothing, y = 42 }
+-- From here, assume that we are in a function scope rather than a module scope. foo : A foo = { x = Nothing, y = 42 }